mvolkmann/blog/src/smalltalk.md

 - See this! <a href="https://squeak.js.org" target="_blank">SqueakJS</a>
 - Learn how to add items to existing menus in the Cuis UI that do something when you select them such as repositioning the currrently active window.
+- Consider submitting an update to Cuis that standardizes menu item names.
+  Currently there are three styles:
+  - all words lower
+  - All Words Upper
+  - Mixture of styles